mjo-at-github/jWeather/README.md

 ### Usage

-You can run this project using java.
+You can run this project using JRE 21.

 At the command line type: